DFXswiss/services/e2e-stack/README.md

 | API      | `E2E_PORT_API`      | http://localhost:3000     |
 | Frontend | `E2E_PORT_FRONTEND` | http://localhost:3001     |

+Open `http://localhost:3001` (default `E2E_PORT_FRONTEND`) in a host browser to load the frontend.
+The frontend's API base URL is baked into its JS bundle at build time (`REACT_APP_API_URL`, default `http://localhost:3000`) — the **same** address works for a host browser and for the browser running inside the `tests` container: on the host it hits the published proxy port that forwards to the API; inside `tests` it hits the `socat` loopback forwarder described below that relays to the same API.
+One address, two networks, no branching needed.
+This only holds with the default ports — if you override `E2E_PORT_API`, rebuild the frontend image with a matching `--build-arg REACT_APP_API_URL=http://localhost:<port>` for host-browser exploration to work.

 ## Prerequisites

 - Docker with Compose v2